-In my opinion, it is fascinating to see how diamonds have enthralled people so deeply that they could totally change the way they think and behave.
-Let us take a look at some of them and why they can be considered the peaks in the history of diamonds.
+In my opinion, it is fascinating to see how diamonds have enthralled people so deeply that they could totally change the way people think and behave.
+Let us take a look at some of the most famous diamonds and why they became so prominent throughout mankind’s history.

 While it may not be huge in size, the Hortensia makes it into our list because of its rich history and appealing light pink hue.
 This diamond was named after the Queen of Holland who was also the step-daughter of French emperor Napoleon Bonaparte.